sidekiq/sidekiq/Pro-2.0-Upgrade.md

 **Note that you CANNOT go back to Pro 1.x once you've created batches with 2.x.
 The new batches will not process correctly with 1.x.**

+**If you are on a version of Sidekiq Pro <1.5, you should upgrade to the latest 1.x version and run it for a week before upgrading to 2.0.**

 ## Nested Batches

 Batches can now be nested within the `jobs` method.